 Taj Mahal, India

-Originally constructed during the seventeenth century by Mughal Emperor Shah Jahan as a tomb for his deceased wife, it’s testament to the magnificent and imposing appearance that many people actually mistake the building as a palace.
+Originally constructed during the seventeenth century by Mughal Emperor Shah Jahan.
+This tomb for his deceased wife, it’s testament to the magnificent and imposing appearance.
+Many people actually mistake the building as a palace.
 It shows an intoxicating mix of Indian, Persian and Turkish styles.

 Hagia Sophia, Istanbul

 You might recognise this building from the opening scenes of the 2012 Bond movie Skyfall.
-Historically, this piece of striking Byzantine architecture was originally built for Constantine the Great but has often been rebuilt since due to factors including burning and earthquakes.
+Historically, this piece of striking Byzantine architecture was originally built for Constantine the Great.
+Has often been rebuilt since due to factors including burning and earthquakes.

 Buckingham Palace, London

-One of the world’s few royal residences still in use, Buckingham Palace has been expanded to impressive effect since the eighteenth century, when George III purchased it as pretty much a red brick house.
+One of the world’s few royal residences still in use.
+Buckingham Palace has been expanded to impressive effect since the eighteenth century.
+George III purchased it as pretty much a red brick house.
 It has even been extensively repaired after bombing during World War II